jp-um/university_of_malta_LaTeX_dissertation_template/README.md

 # Requirements

-For this template you will need the beautiful Lato font for headings.
+For this template you will need the beautiful Lato font for headings and also algorithm typesetting from the science packages.
 This sans font creates a pleasing contrast with the serif text.  `lato.sty` can be installed (on Ubuntu) with:

 ```
-sudo apt install texlive-fonts-extra
+sudo apt install texlive-fonts-extra texlive-science

 ```

 ## FAQ